nus-cs2103-AY1920S2/duke/docs/README.md

 ```
 Okie!
 I've added this task:
     <task-info>
-You have <number-of-tasks> tasks in the list!"
+You have <number-of-tasks> tasks in the list!
 ```
 *Duplicated Task Output*
 ```